labsyspharm/minerva_analysis-docker/README.md

 The project pulls minerva_analysis tools from the individual repositories and integrates them into a joint docker image.
 The docker container starts the tools under individual ports but with shared data import and access and makes them available via a landing/start page (see screenshot).

+## Install docker:
+If you haven't yet, install docker from (https://www.docker.com/products/docker-desktop)

 ## Build the docker image (execute in shell):
 From the folder containing the dockerfile run `docker build -t minerva_analysis .`